rdkit/rdkit/Docs/Book/GettingStartedWithContributing.md

 The RDKit documentation consists of several different sections.
 Here we'll give an overview of how each of these is generated, and what contributions should go where.
 An index of the RDKit documentation can be found [here](https://www.rdkit.org/docs/index.html).
 The major parts of the documentation (excluding the Overview and Installation instructions, which generally won't require community contributions) are as follows:
 - The [Python API](https://www.rdkit.org/docs/api-docs.html) and [C++ API](https://www.rdkit.org/docs/cppapi/index.html) docs are generated automatically from the codebase.
 - The "Getting Started With" guides for [Python](https://www.rdkit.org/docs/GettingStartedInPython.html) and [C++](https://www.rdkit.org/docs/GettingStartedInC%2B%2B.html) provide an overview of how to use the core functionality of RDKit.
 - The [RDKit Cookbook](https://www.rdkit.org/docs/Cookbook.html) contains more in-depth example recipes in Python for how to use RDKit for common tasks, generally contributed by the community.
+Example code can also be provided as part of the [tutorials](https://github.com/rdkit/rdkit-tutorials).
 - The [RDKit Book](https://www.rdkit.org/docs/RDKit_Book.html) gives more technical details about how various parts of the RDKit work.
 - Not strictly speaking documentation but we'll include it here for completeness, Greg writes a [Blog](https://greglandrum.github.io/rdkit-blog/) highlighting in more detail how to use new and existing bits of the RDKit.